Dat17i/14_singleton/README.md

-# 14 Singleton & Threads
+# 14 Singleton Design Pattern

 ## Singleton

+### An example of where it is used
 An example of where the singleton pattern is used is in the Spring Framework.
-If you add thIS to your code and run your application http://localhost:8080 you can detect that the StudentsController class is only instanciated once.
+If you add this to your code and run your application http://localhost:8080 you can detect that the StudentsController class is only instanciated once.

 ````
     private int time = 1;